open-pioneer/trails-starter/docs/reference/Glossary.md

 Multiple apps can be developed in the same repository.
 When they are built, they share common code and assets for efficiency.

+## Application package

+A package that provides an app (typically in `app.js` or `app.ts`).
+Application packages are also pioneer packages.

 ## Pioneer package

 A special package type that serve as the building blocks of an app.